openharmony/docs/en/application-dev/reference/apis/js-apis-util.md

 ## TextEncoder

 Provides APIs to encode strings into byte arrays.
+Multiple encoding formats are supported.

-It supports multiple formats, including UTF-8, UTF-16LE, and UTF-16BE.
-When **TextEncoder** is used for encoding, the number of bytes occupied by a character varies according to the encoding format.
-For example, a Chinese character usually occupies three bytes in UTF-8 encoding format but two bytes in UTF-16LE or UTF-16BE encoding format.
-Therefore, when using **TextEncoder**, you must explicitly specify the encoding format to obtain the required encoding result.
+Note that when **TextEncoder** is used for encoding, the number of bytes occupied by a character varies according to the encoding format.
+Therefore, when using **TextEncoder**, you must explicitly specify the encoding format to be used to obtain the required encoding result.

 ### Attributes